9 Ways to Stop Sweating So Much

 Contrary to some advice, baby powders and body powders don’t actually stop sweat.
 However, they can absorb sweat and reduce some of the stickiness caused by sweat.
 Body powder can be helpful for sweaty feet and sweat prone private areas.
 For a cleaner application experience you can even use a body powder lotion that goes on like a lotion, but dries like a powder.

-Alcohol doesn’t stop sweat completely.
+Alcohol doesn’t stop sweating completely.
 It works the same way vinegar does.
 It dries out your skin and helps close the pores which can prevent sweating.
 You can use rubbing alcohol topically.
 Just apply it the same way you would the apple cider vinegar.

 Alcohol wipes can be a quick, though temporary, fix for sweaty hands.
 Rub your palms with alcohol wipes before important meetings or social encounters.
 This will dry out your hands and help you avoid sweaty handshakes.